The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 Uchiwa were used to hide the faces of aristocrats and other people of high rank.
 They were made from a variety of materials, including bird feathers, to create colorful uchiwa fans.
 Gradually, uchiwa came to be used in daily life as a way to ward off insects.

-Gunbai Uchiwa (military fans) were used during battles.
-Gunbai uchiwa were used by warlords to direct their troops in battle.
+Gunpai Uchiwa (military fans) were used during battles.
+Gundan Uchiwa is used by warlords to direct their troops in battle.
 In modern times, it is used as a tool for the gyoji, the Sumo wrestler in charge.

 Edo Period